Deafness

 Deafness has varying definitions in cultural and medical contexts.
 In medical contexts, the meaning of deafness is hearing loss that precludes a person from understanding spoken language, an audiological condition.
-In this context it is written with a lower case d.
-It later came to be used in a cultural context to refer to those who primarily communicate with a deafness aid or through sign language regardless of hearing ability, often capitalized as Deaf and referred to as "big D Deaf" in speech and sign.
-The two definitions overlap but are not identical, as hearing loss includes cases that are not severe enough to impact spoken language comprehension, while cultural Deafness includes hearing people who use sign language, such as children of deaf adults.
+In this context, it is written with a lower case d.
+It later came to be used in a cultural context to refer to those who primarily communicate with through sign language regardless of hearing ability, often capitalized as Deaf and referred to as "big D Deaf" in speech and sign.
+The two definitions overlap but are not identical, as hearing loss includes cases that are not severe enough to impact spoken language comprehension, while cultural Deafness includes hearing people who use a sign language, such as children of Deaf adults.
+When talking about deafness in both senses of the word, it can be written as d/Deafness or D/deafness.

 Medical context

 The International Symbol for Deafness is used to identify facilities with hearing augmentation services, especially assistive listening devices.

 In a medical context, deafness is defined as a degree of hearing difficulties such that a person is unable to understand speech, even in the presence of amplification.
 In profound deafness, even the loudest sounds produced by an audiometer (an instrument used to measure hearing by producing pure tone sounds through a range of frequencies) may not be perceived by the person.
 In total deafness, no sounds at all, regardless of amplification or method of production, can be heard.

-Neurologically, language is processed in the same areas of the brain whether one is deaf or hearing.
+Neurologically, language is processed in the same brain areas whether one is deaf or hearing.
 The left hemisphere of the brain processes linguistic patterns whether by signed languages or by spoken languages.

 Deafness can be broken down into four different types of hearing loss: